annathekarategirl/WEB-Final/README.md

 ## Classes and Subclasses
 Abstract tool class\
-Brush subclass-- allow for different brush sizes and potentially textures\
+Make a list of all objects and have a property of the html element like in BFS and display it all on the same toolbar div Brush subclass-- allow for different brush sizes and potentially textures\
 Eraser subclass\
 Preset subclasses\